-Under Mr. Funfgeld’s leadership, The Choir has released 12 recordings, most recently Bach's Cantata BWV 21 and Handel's Ode for St. Cecelia's Day (2019), and A Child's Christmas in Bethlehem on the Analekta label (2013), and co-produced two films—the PBS documentary, Make a Joyful Noise, and the internationally distributed Classical Kids’ DVD, Mr. Bach Comes to Call.
+Under Mr. Funfgeld’s leadership, The Choir has released 14 recordings, most recently Bach's Cantata BWV 21 and Handel's Ode for St. Cecelia's Day (2019), and A Child's Christmas in Bethlehem (2013) on the Analekta label, and co-produced two films—the PBS documentary, Make a Joyful Noise, and the internationally distributed Classical Kids’ DVD, Mr. Bach Comes to Call.
 In 2020, he will lead the Choir on a third European Tour, including a performance at the Bachfest in Leipzig in June, 2020, with additional concerts scheduled in Herrnhut, Dresden and Prague.
 Mr. Funfgeld is the architect and director of the Choir’s outstanding educational outreach programs, including Bach to School, Bach at Noon and the annual collaborative Family Concert.
 These programs were awarded National Endowment for the Arts Grants in 2011-2017, and an international award from the J.S.
 Bach Foundation, Switzerland in 2012.
 Mr. Funfgeld is a member of the advisory board of The American Bach Society.
 Mr. Funfgeld served as the director of music at First Presbyterian Church of Bethlehem 1976-2016.

 Mr. Funfgeld is a 1976 graduate of Westminster Choir College, where he studied under Dr. Joseph Flummerfelt.
 In 1986, he received the Alumni Merit Award for excellence in musical performance.
 In 2007, Mr. Funfgeld was awarded an honorary Doctor of Humane Letters degree from Lehigh University in recognition of his musical accomplishments locally, nationally, and internationally.
-Most recently, in April 2018, Mr. Funfgeld was awarded a Doctor of Humane Letters from Moravian College by President Bryan L. Grigsby, who noted that his "contributions to music on the local, national and global stage are well documented and his impact will be felt for years to come through the recordings captured during his exemplary tenure as Artistic Director and Conductor.”
+In April 2018, Mr. Funfgeld was awarded a Doctor of Humane Letters from Moravian College by President Bryan L. Grigsby, who noted that his "contributions to music on the local, national and global stage are well documented and his impact will be felt for years to come through the recordings captured during his exemplary tenure as Artistic Director and Conductor.”
 Photo Credit: Trevor Dixon